hackersandslackers/flask-3-login/README.md

 ```

 Documentation for Flask-Login is available on [ReadTheDocs](https://flask-login.readthedocs.io/en/latest/).
-For complete understanding of available configuration, please refer to the [source code](https://github.com/maxcountryman/flask-login).
+For a complete understanding of the available configuration, please refer to the [source code](https://github.com/hackersandslackers/flask-3-login).

 ## Contributing